-- Metals that may be present in the base metal, the electrode or filler metal; - Components of any coating or residue that may be present on the base metal; - Gases that generated during the combustion of organic material or flux, and ozone.
+- Metals that may be present in the base metal, the electrode, or filler metal - Components of any coating or residue that may be present on the base metal - Gases generated during the combustion of organic material or flux, and ozone

 When conducting workplace exposure monitoring, it is important to understand that the only recognized technique for assessing representative worker exposures to welding emissions is personal breathing zone air monitoring.
-This technique involves collecting a sample of the air from the welders breathing zone.
-In contrast, testing to characterize the composition of welding emissions has been conducted by placing a cone close to the point where welding is conducted and collecting a sample of air from the cone.
-While this technique may be useful in characterizing the composition of the emissions from a specific welding process, the results from this testing are not representative of the emissions in the welder's breathing zone and are not representative of the welder's exposures.
+This technique involves collecting a sample of the air from the welder's breathing zone during the actual work shift.
+Other methods are not acceptable for an evaluation of occupational exposure.
+For example, many published studies present air testing to characterize the composition of welding fume that has been collected in a small, unmanned, sealed chamber by placing a cone close to the point where welding is conducted and drawing air through a large filter.
+This type of data, collected accordance with methods such as the American Welding Society's AWS F1.2:1999, Laboratory Method for Measuring Generation Rates and Total Fume Emission of Welding and Allied Processes.
+(AWS 1999), may be useful for metallurgists in measuring deposition and losses from the composition of the emissions generated at the weld pool from a specific welding process.
+The results from this type of testing are not intended to characterize the welder's breathing zone exposures, and they should not be applied to that purpose.

 OSHA and NIOSH have developed and published validated sampling and analytical methods for assessing workplace exposures to the components of welding emissions.
 These methods are used to identify specific components of the welding emissions.
-Recognized sampling methods for welding fumes involve collecting an air sample from the welder's breathing zone using a filter cassette attached to a calibrated, battery-powered air sampling pump by flexible tubing.
+Recognized sampling methods for welding fumes involve collecting an air sample from the welder's breathing zone, using a filter cassette attached to a calibrated, battery-powered air-sampling pump by flexible tubing.
 Most commercial, accredited laboratories provide welding fume profile analyses, which include the analysis of multiple metals typically found in welding emissions from a single air sample.

 Sampling and analytical methods for measuring CrVI exposures are different than methods for measuring other welding fumes.
-Because CrVI is reactive and can be readily reduced to chromium in the presence of organic material, air samples are collected on inert filter media (typically polyvinyl chloride) and must be transported to the laboratory quickly.
-Studies have shown that organic dusts captured in the air sample can reduce CrVI over time, which may result in an artificially lower measured CrVI concentration.
+Because CrVI is reactive and can be readily reduced to chromium in the presence of organic material, air samples are collected on inert filter media (typically polyvinyl chloride), and must be transported to the laboratory quickly.
+Studies have shown that organic dusts captured in the air sample can reduce CrVI over time, which may result in an artificially lower-measured CrVI concentration.

-Recently, the ACGIH has published TLVs based on particle sizes.
-For some welding fumes, the TLVs are based on the inhalable or respirable sizes of the dust or fume.
+Recently, the ACGIH published TLVs based on particle sizes.
+For some welding fumes, like manganese (Mn), the TLVs are based on the inhalable or respirable sizes of the dust or fume.
 For direct comparison to these TLVs, air sampling techniques that differentiate particle sizes must be conducted.
-For TLVs that are based on the inhalable fraction of airborne dusts or fumes, exposure monitoring must be conducted using an air sampler that has a collection efficiency of 50% (50% cut-point) at 100 μ m.
-For TLVs that are based on the respirable fraction, exposure monitoring must be conducted using an air sampler that has a 50% cut-point at 4 μ m.
+For TLVs that are based on the inhalable fraction of airborne dusts or fumes, exposure monitoring must be conducted, using an air sampler that has a collection efficiency of 50% (50% cut-point) at $100\mu$ m.
+For TLVs that are based on the respirable fraction, exposure monitoring must be conducted using an air sampler that has a 50% cut-point at $4\mu$ m.

-When conducting exposure monitoring during welding processes, personal protective equipment (PPE) used during the process must be considered.
-Welding face shields provide some protection of the welder's breathing zone; and the concentration of welding emissions inside the mask can be dramatically different than concentrations outside of the mask.
+When conducting exposure monitoring during welding processes, PPE used during the process must be considered.
+Welding face shields provide some protection of the welder's breathing zone; the concentration of welding emissions inside the mask can be dramatically different than concentrations outside of the mask.
 To characterize breathing zone exposures, placing the filter cassette or monitoring device inside the welding shield provides results that best represent the welder's exposure.